hmcts/sscs-docker/README.md

   4. In SSCS-Docker, update your ccd-logstash to use this local image by going to `elasticsearch.yaml` and setting the image to `image: "ccd/sscs-logstash:1.0"`

-- Enable Elastic Search and logstash containers by adding `elasticsearch` to `tags.env`
+  5. Enable Elastic Search and logstash containers by adding `elasticsearch` to `tags.env` in SSCS-Docker

-- Restart all docker containers.
+  6. Restart all docker containers.
 (Note: the first time I tried this it did not work and I had to restart my laptop in order for Elastic Search to be picked up)

-- When adding a CCD definition file elastic search indexes will be created.
+  7. Reimport CCD definition file.
+When adding a CCD definition file elastic search indexes will be created.
 To verify, you can hit the elastic search api directly on localhost:9200 with the following command.
 It will return all stored indexes:
 ```shell script
 curl -X GET http://localhost:9200/benefit_cases-000001
 ```